shigeyukey/shige-addons-wiki/src/additional-animation-coins.md

 # 🎖️Additional animation coins

-This Anki add-on is for Patrons only (not Free), it adds animated coins to the Ankki KillStreaks add-on.
+This Anki add-on is for Patrons only (not Free), it adds animated coins to the Anki KillStreaks add-on.
 Other than this animated coins it works the same as normal KillStreaks.
 How to use KillStreaks please read the Wiki: [(Free)🎖️Anki KillStreaks](anki-killstreaks.md)